Deuteront/Deuteront/README.md

 # 👋 Hi there, I'm Paulo Henrique dos Santos

-💻 **Senior Web Developer** passionate about front-end and back-end development, always aiming for performance, scalability, and best practices.
+💻 **Software Developer** passionate about front-end and back-end development, always aiming for performance, scalability, and best practices.
 🚀 Currently working mainly with **React, Next.js, Angular, TypeScript, and Node.js**.

 ---